rivettax/unheic/README.md

 ## Configuration

-The server can be configured by modifying the following parameters in `cmd/unheicd/main.go`:
+The server can be configured by modifying the following environment variables:

 - **Port**: Provide `PORT` environment variable
 - **Timeouts**: Adjust `READ_TIMEOUT`, `WRITE_TIMEOUT`, and `IDLE_TIMEOUT` environment variables